marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

   - author
 - Available as parameters in templates

+### The layout directory in-depth
+- Foundational concept in Hugo is the relationship between the content and layout directories
+- The general idea is that every piece of content has a corresponding layout that is used to generate the HTML page
+- Taken to an extreme, it's possible to specify a template for each content file
+- However, Hugo defines [a series of fallbacks](https://gohugo.io/templates/lookup-order/) that depend on both the structure and content attributes to try to find a matching template
+  - Makes Hugo robust and flexible, but also very confusing at first
+- Overview of structure
+  - _default, partials, sections, shortcodes

-#### Page kinds
+#### Page kinds, types, and layouts
 - https://gohugo.io/templates/section-templates/#page-kinds
-- An attribute associated with a page that determines its function and in turn how it's rendered
+- Attributes associated with a page that determines its function and in turn how it's rendered
+- Kind has higher priority
 - Default kinds
   - home
   - page
   - section
   - taxonomy
   - term

-### The layout directory in-depth
-- Overview of structure
-- _default, partials, sections, shortcodes

-### Content-layout relationship
-- Foundational concept in Hugo is the relationship between the content and layout directories
-- The general idea is that every piece of content has a corresponding layout that is used to generate the HTML page
-- Taken to an extreme, it's possible to specify a template for each content file
-- However, Hugo defines [a series of fallbacks](https://gohugo.io/templates/lookup-order/) that depend on both the structure and content attributes to try to find a matching template
-  - Makes Hugo robust and flexible, but also very confusing at first
+- Types are user-defined categories?

-### Single and list
+#### Single and list
 - Some pages display content (singles); others display collections of those singles (lists)
 - Page kinds that are lists
   - home